Octavian11/CleaningDataProj/CodeBook.md

 both files are proivded with the original Data set.
 For now these 561 columns are names V1, V2,V3....V561

 #### 2. Read in the activity data
  1. Read in the data provided in the file names y_test.txt in a data frame.
-This is a data frame that contains activity labels for every observation in X_test
+This is a data frame that contains activity labels for every observation in X_test.
  2. Read in the data provided in the file names y_train.txt in a data frame.
 This is a data frame that contains activity labels for every observation in y_test.

-The key for these labels is below:
-* 1 WALKING
-* 2 WALKING_UPSTAIRS
-* 3 WALKING_DOWNSTAIRS
-* 4 SITTING
-* 5 STANDING
-* 6 LAYING
+ These labels are in the form of integers 1-6.

 ***NOTE*** Now every observation is labeled with the kind of activity that it corresponds i.e. whether this observation was taken Walking or Standing or Laying and so forth.